 First things first for beginners… if you’ve never used a ride-sharing service, the way it works is pretty simple.
 Download the company’s app to your smartphone and set up an account with your credit card linked to it.
 When you need to be picked up, go into the app and it will drop a GPS pin in the location where you are standing.
 If you want to be picked up elsewhere or GPS got your location a bit wrong, just drag and drop the pin to the right spot.
 Request the kind of car choice you need (there are quite a few options – more on that later).
 You’ll be able to see approximately how many minutes you will need to wait until your car arrives.
 It’s also best to input your destination into the app (if you haven’t already done that yet yet) so the driver can follow GPS directions along the way as soon as you hop in the car.

 After making a request for a car in the app, your driver will then come to you.
 You can watch his or her progress via GPS in the app, which will tell you what your driver and the car will look like so you can spot it approaching.
 The app further allows you to text or call your driver if you need to communicate additional information (like you can’t find each other).
 Hop in when your driver arrives and be pleasant and courteous (remember: the apps allow drivers to rate YOU just like you rate THEM!).

 After you take the ride, just hop out and be on your way.
 The fee is charged to the credit card you have on file.
-Lyft allows you to add a tip in the app but Uber does not.
-Some Uber drivers gently encourage cash tips but its entirely up to you whether you want to or not.
-(I personally tend to tip in the Lyft app but rarely have small bills on me to tip an Uber driver, so they usually get stiffed.)
+Lyft allows you to add a tip in the app and Uber is finally rolling out that same feature in most major markets.
+For the markets where tipping is not yet available, Uber drivers sometimes encourage cash tips but its entirely up to you whether you want to or not.
 Rate your driver after the ride is over in the app.